-8.10.3.
-The Treasurer, with the assistance of the Office Manager, shall properly maintain the Association's account books or other items generally included therein and furnish periodically a detailed financial statement and reports on other transactions in accordance with instructions from the Board of Directors or the Executive Committee.
+The Treasurer, with the assistance of the Office Manager, shall properly maintain the CBA's account books or other items generally included therein and furnish periodically a detailed financial statement and reports on other transactions in accordance with instructions from the Board of Directors or the Executive Committee.

-8.11.
 Executive Director

-8.11.1.
-The Directors can appoint an Executive Director from outside the Board to assume the duties of manager and acting under the authority of and with the approval of the Board of Directors.
+The Directors can appoint an Executive Director from outside the Board to assume the duties of manager and act under the authority of and with the approval of the Board of Directors.
 The Executive Director shall sit on the Executive Committee but has no voting privileges.

-8.11.2.
-He shall provide a guarantee in the amount specified by the Board of Directors.

-8.11.3.
-The Board of Directors shall approve the length of his contract and salary.
+The Board of Directors shall approve the length of their contract and salary.

-8.12.
+Executive Director shall maintain the articles of incorporation and by-laws of the CBA as well as all amendments thereto approved by the Minister of Agriculture and Agri-Food Canada.

 Registrar

-8.12.1.
-The Canadian Livestock Records Corporation shall designate a person to act as Registrar for the Association.
+The CBA shall designate a person to act as Registrar for the CBA.

-8.12.2.
-The Registrar shall maintain Association pedigree records, record entries and transfers in accordance with the Association's by-laws, issue certificates of registration, and carry out any other duties deemed necessary by the Association.
+The Registrar shall maintain CBA pedigree records, record entries and transfers in accordance with the CBA's by-laws, issue certificates of registration, and carry out any other duties deemed necessary by the CBA.

+Committees

+The Board of Directors shall have the authority to enact committees as may be required from time to time.
+Committees are advisory in nature and the ultimate decision-making body remains the Board of Directors.

+The Board may appoint directors, CBA members or special advisors to any standing or ad-hoc committee of the CBA.

+All standing or ad-hoc committee recommendations must be submitted to the Board of Directors for ratification.

+Each standing or ad-hoc committee of the CBA must be chaired by a director.

+All official committee minutes and other files must be maintained at the CBA office.

-8.13.
-Pedigree Committee
+Executive Committee

+The elected officers shall comprise the Executive Committee.

+The Executive Committee shall report its activities and any relevant decisions to the Board of Directors.

+Conservation and Registry Committee

-8.13.1.
-The Pedigree Committee shall be selected by the Board of Directors.
+The Conservation and Registry Committee shall be selected by the Board of Directors.
 It shall be comprised of a minimum of two CBA members and one member of the Board of Directors who will act as committee chair and be responsible for communicating with the Board.

-8.13.2.
-The Committee shall be responsible for providing advice and direction to the Board of Directors on all registry issues and administer the business of the registry including, but not limited to, animal registrations, transfers, Foundation stock assessment and conservation herd designation.
+The Committee shall be responsible for providing advice and direction to the Board of Directors on all registry issues and administer the business of the registry including, but not limited to, animal registrations, transfers, and conservation herd designation.

-8.13.3.
 It shall also be responsible for studying and recommending to the Board of Directors amendments to by-laws and changes to procedures and policies.